PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 ## Phoenix Multiplayer

-The Phoenix multiplayer is divided into three sections, that can be chosen from the Multiplayer menu; notes about the [Interface (lobby)](/#lobby) are to be found at the end of the document.
+The Phoenix multiplayer - if ever realised - will be divided into three sections, that can be chosen from the Multiplayer menu.
 There is the (1) *Story Mode* for up to 5 players, plus *"Short Stories"*, there is (2) the *Freeplay Mode* and there is what I call (3) *Scenarios* where each scenario is possible to be played in one or more different "modes".

 ### Story Mode